aeu/legible-algorithms/README.md

 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.
 Some of my earlier implementations were really bad.
-This is a positive - if I didn't think my old code was bad, then that means I haven't been learning and improving over time.
+It's important to think of this as a positive -  if I didn't think my old code was bad, then that means I haven't gotten better since I wrote it.

 #### Hard